OctopusDeploy/People/Software-Engineering.md

 ### I am trusted to take care of a large, critical or complex strategic area or product

 - I am comfortable taking on a major challenge that requires to build or re-architect an important part of Octopus ecosystem (e.g. Modularity, Octopus Cloud)
-- I identify teams with the necessary skills, work out how to fill gaps, and guide and influence these teams collaboratively
+- I identify people and teams with the necessary skills, work out how to fill gaps, and guide and influence these people and teams collaboratively
 - I use my Engineering experience to collaboratively steer teams toward good long-term decisions along the way
 - The results of the initiatives I champion are measurable